dayes5/Recipe-and-Ratings-from-Food.com-EDA/README.md

 <iframe src="assets/box_biivariate.html" width=800 height=600 frameBorder=0></iframe>

 Description and Trends: This graph gives us a box plot, or a five summary set, for calories per rating.
 It tells us the minimum, 1st quartile, median, 3rd quartile, and maximum for calories within each ranking.
-Based on this graph, we can see that the 1st quartile, or where the first 25% of the calorie values would lie, remains fairly consistent throughout each ranking.
-We can also see that the median for calories, per each rating, are about the same.
+Based on this graph, we can see that the median and the 1st quartile, or where the first 25% of the calorie values would lie, remains fairly consistent throughout each ranking.
 As the rating decreases, the 3rd quartile, or the value where 75% and less of the data lies, appears to increase in number of calories.
 The max calorie count is very variable throughout the rankings.

 ### Aggregate Table